SEED-platform/seed/docs/source/data_model.rst

 matched with a new building, say BS1, enters the system and is auto-matched.

 Here BS1 entered the system and was matched with BS0.
-When a match occurs, a new BuildingSnapshot is created, BS2, with the fields from the primary BuildingSnapshot, BS0, and the secondary BuildingSnapshot, BS1, merged together.
-If both the primary and secondary BuildingSnapshot have data for a given field, the primary's fields are preferred and merged into the child, B3.
+When a match occurs, a new BuildingSnapshot is created, BS2, with the fields from the existing BuildingSnapshot, BS0, and the new BuildingSnapshot, BS1, merged together.
+If both the existing and new BuildingSnapshot have data for a given field, the new record's fields are preferred and merged into the child, B3.

+The fields from new snapshot are preferred because that is the newer of the two records from the perspective of the system.
+By preferring the most recent fields this allows for evolving building snapshots over time.
+For example, if an existing canonical record has a Site EUI value of 75 and some changes happen to a building that cause this to change to 80 the user can submit a new record with that change.

 All BuildingSnapshot instances point to a CanonicalBuilding.